 Eventually, the river island of Ranganathittu became a bird sanctuary in 1940.
 It is spread over an area of 0.1 sq km (67 hectares).

-The sanctuary is a bird-photography hotspot that offers wonderful birding opportunities near Mysore.
+The sanctuary is a bird-photography hotspot that offers wonderful birdwatching opportunities near Mysore.
+It also attracts many birding enthusiasts and weekend travelers from Bangalore.

 The sanctuary lies at a distance of 3 km from the heritage town Srirangapatna and 16 km from the city of Mysore.